K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Stack-operations/stack_operations.md

 *A = *A+1
 ```

-This will simply drastically storing values on memory:
+This is how we store values on stack memory:
 ```
 init.stack
 D = 1